Zeyad-005/Projects/README.md

-# 🧭 Welcome to "Reinforcement Learning - Grid World Navigation" Project (Value Iteration)
+# 🧭 Welcome to "Reinforcement Learning - Grid World Navigation" Project (Value Iteration + Policy Iteration)

 ## Overview
 This project addresses a reinforcement learning problem using a 5×5 stochastic grid world.
-The goal is to implement value iteration from scratch to find optimal policies under different reward configurations and analyze how reward structures influence agent behavior.
+The goal is to implement value iteration and policy iteration from scratch to find optimal policies under different reward configurations and analyze how reward structures influence agent behavior.

 ## Objectives
 - **Environment Modeling**: Implement the 5×5 grid world with stochastic transitions